stefan-b-jakobsson/x16-upgrade/README.md

 | Verify error              | Follow procedure described below. |

 The program exits if the VERA update fails.
-Next time you reset or power cycle the system, the VERA will configure its FPGA from the corrupted firmware that is stored on flash memory, and the system will most likely not work.
+Next time you reset or power cycle the system, the VERA will configure its FPGA from the corrupted firmware that is stored in flash memory, and the system will most likely not work.

-Try to install the VERA firmware without resetting or power cycling the system.
+Try to install the VERA firmware again without resetting or power cycling the system.

-Instructions on how to recover a VERA board using an external programmer is found here.
+Instructions on how to recover a VERA board using an external programmer are found here.

 ### ROM